Therapy Acceleration Program

 Munich, Germany - Constellation Pharmaceuticals was a clinical-stage biopharmaceutical company developing novel therapeutics that selectively modulate gene expression to address serious unmet medical needs in patients with cancer.
 MorphoSys acquired Constellation in July 2021 and continues to enroll patients with myeloproliferative neoplasms in multiple clinical studies.

 Pelabresib (CPI-0610) is a small molecule inhibitor of bromodomain and extra-terminal (BET) proteins.
 Pelabresib in combination with ruxolitinib is in a Phase 3 clinical trial (NCT04603495) for myelofibrosis patients that have not been previously treated with Janus kinase inhibitors.
-In November 2018, the FDA granted CPI-0610 Fast Track Designation for treatment of myelofibrosis.
+In November 2018, the FDA granted pelabresib Fast Track Designation for treatment of myelofibrosis.

 Faron Pharmaceuticals